Mixing Waters (2017)

 (7) Watch the plant grow and continue to care for it.

-(8) Document your ritual in a form of your choice, such as through photography, drawing, video, or written reflection, and send it to me.
-(For an example, see here.)
+(8) Document your ritual in a form of your choice, such as through photography, drawing, video, or written reflection, and send it to me to post on the Mixing Waters blog.

 If you’re interested in participating, please contact me at firstname.lastname@example.org, and some water will soon be in the mail!